 From reading quite a few entries on the KDP Community Forum on the subject, it would seem that authors who have been around for a while are obtaining on average one review per 150-200 sales.
 That tallies with my experience.

-What can you do to give reviews a push along?
+What can you do to give book reviews a push along?

-Even though Amazon includes a call to action page at the end of Kindle ebooks to remind readers to add a review, it is very often not seen by readers as it often comes after an about the author page and probably a list of other titles.
+Even though Amazon includes a call to action page at the end of Kindle ebooks to remind readers to add an Amazon review, it is very often not seen by readers as it often comes after an about the author page and probably a list of other titles.

 If you enjoyed this book, your review would certainly be most appreciated.

 Another means is to build a small troop of beta readers.

 Yes, this takes a long time, but it can be very useful in the long-term in creating a group of people who will post reviews when you release a new title.

 Leverage social media to connect with readers who would appreciate free books from you and would then be willing to become a beta reader and add a review for you when you release a new book.

 I have to say from the outset that I do not pay for book reviews and that I do not agree with paid or fake book reviews of any kind.